Our

 past the pipping stage.

-brighter yolks result in chicks that pip sooner
+brighter yolks result in chicks that pip sooner.
+It makes intuitive

 sense that a healthier hen would lay an egg that results in a more